Chart Color Schemes

 The level of residential development activity in Farrar is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Farrar averaged approximately one new dwelling approval per year.
-Over the past five financial years, between FY21 and FY25, an estimated seven homes were approved, with three more approved in FY26 to date.
-Based on historical averages, around 1.6 new residents have been added per year per dwelling constructed over these five years.
-However, recent figures show this has eased to -17 people per dwelling over the past two financial years, suggesting improved supply availability.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Farrar averaged around 1 new dwelling approval each year.
+Approximately 7 homes were approved between financial years FY-21 and FY-25, with an additional 3 approved so far in FY-26.
+Over the past 5 financial years, an average of 1.6 new residents per year per dwelling was recorded.
+Recent figures show this has eased to -17 people per dwelling over the past 2 financial years.

-Development projects typically carry an average construction value of $554,000, indicating a focus on premium market segments with higher-end properties.
-This year alone, there have been $17,000 in commercial approvals, underscoring Farrar's residential nature.
-Compared to Greater Darwin, Farrar has significantly less development activity, approximately 80.0% below the regional average per person.
+The average construction value for development projects is $554,000, indicating a focus on the premium market segment with higher-end properties.
+This year, there have been $17,000 in commercial approvals, reflecting Farrar's residential nature.
+Compared to Greater Darwin, Farrar has significantly less development activity, 80.0% below the regional average per person.

 Frequently Asked Questions - Development